Center for Comparative Welfare State Research

 Conference on cash transfers and guaranteed minimum income programs

-The International Network for Social Policy Teaching and Research, the University of California Berkeley Center for Comparative Welfare State Research, the University of Maryland School of Public Policy, and the Charles University Faculty of Social Sciences, Institute of Sociological Studies are cosponsoring a conference on cash transfers and guaranteed minimum income programs to be held at Charles University in Prague, Czech Republic on September 9th and 10th.
+The International Network for Social Policy Teaching and Research, the University of California Berkeley Center for Comparative Welfare State Research, the University of Maryland School of Public Policy, and the Charles University Faculty of Social Sciences, Institute of Sociological Studies cosponsored a conference on cash transfers and guaranteed minimum income programs at Charles University in Prague, Czech Republic on September 9th and 10th.

 Affiliated Institutions